Establishing Connection

 Levy Payments: Employers must pay a monthly foreign worker levy based on sector and worker nationality.

-Dependency Ratio Ceiling (DRC): Limits the number of foreign workers an employer can hire based on their total workforce.
+Quota (DRC): Limits the number of foreign workers an employer can hire based on their total local workforce.

-Workplace Safety: Employers must ensure proper workplace safety and provide adequate accommodation.
+Workplace Safety: Employers must ensure proper workplace safety and provide adequate living accommodation.

-If you need help applying for a Work Permit or want more information on related services like Employment Pass or S Pass, feel free to contact us or visit the official Ministry of Manpower website.
+If you need assistance applying for a Work Permit or want more information on related services like Employment Pass or S Pass, our experts are ready to assist.